CxELabs/M365HOL/instructions.md

 #### Explore the Email Notifications ARM template

-1. [] Open the <a href="https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/09%20-%20Automation%20with%20ARM/Files/configureAscEmailNotifications.json" target="_blank">ARM template</a> for email notifications in a new browser window
+1. [] Open the ```https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/09%20-%20Automation%20with%20ARM/Files/configureAscEmailNotifications.json``` ARM template for email notifications in a new browser window
 2. [] Notice the ARM template **parameter** allowed values.
 These values are case sensitive and are mandatory.
 3. [] Under the ARM resources section  (**Microsoft.Security/securityContacts**), use "default1", "default2", etc. as value for the field name.
 These are mandatory fields and can only be used in this format